 Over the years, I’ve helped more than 100 customers with termite-related requests and countless others with carpenter ant issues.
 Most homeowners first notice carpenter ants in the kitchen or bathroom during spring, while termite damage often goes undetected until it’s severe.

-During my training with our technician teams, I encountered a case that really drove home how important proper identification can be.
+During my training with our technician teams in Alexandria, I encountered a case that really drove home how important proper identification can be.
 What seemed like a minor cosmetic issue revealed extensive hidden damage.

 This experience taught me why understanding the difference between carpenter ants vs termites is so critical for protecting your biggest investment.